-Build Lebanon Trails is committed to improving our community's overall quality of life by building multi-use public trails.
-Trails provide a peaceful space to enjoy all the benefits of outdoor recreation and create a tangible improvement in the community that is reflected in increased financial as well as physical health.
+Build Lebanon Trails is committed to improving our community's overall quality of life by building multi-use public trails, following the City of Lebanon's Strategic Trail Plan.
+Our trails provide a peaceful space to enjoy all the benefits of outdoor recreation and create a tangible improvement in the community that is reflected in increased financial as well as physical health.

 Build Lebanon Trails is a 501(c)(3) nonprofit organization.
 We operate entirely on volunteer labor, and our events are self-supporting, which means that 100% of your sponsorships and donations goes to planning, developing, and enhancing trails.
 We also seek grant funding through a variety of public and private organizations.